matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

   .await?;
 ```

-Assets will be withdrawn to the target wallet after the zero-knowledge proof of zkSync block with this operation is
+Assets will be withdrawn to the target wallet after the zero-knowledge proof of the zkSync block with this operation is
 generated and verified by the mainnet contract.

 We can wait until ZKP verification is complete: